brianlimtt/pcss-scitech-portfolio/Learning-logs.md

 2. Where did you use it, and why did you implement it that way?
 Explain the purpose of the code and your reasoning behind the approach you chose.<br>
 3. What challenges did you encounter, and how did you fix them?
 Describe any issues you faced and the steps you took to resolve them<br>
 <br><br>
-1. One concept I implemented was selection structures (if/else statements).
-Selection structures allow the program to folllow instructions based on specific conditions and execute different code depending on the situation.<br>
+1. Selection structures allow the program to folllow instructions based on specific conditions and execute different code depending on the situation.<br>
    "if (blobLives <= 0) {
     gameEnd();
 }if (difficultySelected == 1) {